lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 - `IllegalArguementException`
 - `AssertionError`

 These exceptions are converted to `FlowException`s, allowing them to be transferred to the counterparty with all details intact.
-You can also throw your own subclass of `FlowException` to cause the same affect.
+You can also throw your own subclass of `FlowException` to cause the same effect.

 Any other exception will become an `UnexpectedFlowEndException` with all of the reasons for the failure stripped out.
 From a counterparty's perspective, this is the same as a random internal error that it could receive from its peers.
-Missing this important information could have a significant affect on the outcome of the flow.
-It can be possible to propose a new transaction based off the information contained in the error.
+Missing this vital information could have a significant effect on the outcome of the flow.
+It can be possible to propose a new transaction based on the information contained in the error.
 Receiving a `UnexpectedFlowEndException` makes it look like something just blew up.

 To finally tie up this section, I want to give some suggestions on how to perform validation.
 This section is primarily focused on Kotlin developers since they provide some useful functions for this area (plus it's what I code in every day).